gstackio/gk-consul-boshrelease/README.md

-## Author and License
+## Authors and License

-Copyright © 2019, Benjamin Gandon, Gstack
+Copyright © 2019-present, Benjamin Gandon, Gstack

 Like the rest of BOSH, this Gstack Consul BOSH Release is released under the terms of the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).